 How do I qualify for a MMIC?

 In order to qualify for a MMIC, you must first receive a medical examination from a physician licensed to practice medicine or osteopathy in California.
 Your physician must then diagnose you with a serious medical condition.
-As defined in SB 420, serious medical conditions include:
+Defined in SB 420, qualifying medical conditions can be found here.

-Physicians may also consider diagnosing any other chronic pain that significantly hinders your ability to function normally.
-This includes any persistent medical symptom or condition that may pose a risk to your physical safety and mental health if not alleviated.
+Physicians may also consider diagnosing any other condition that significantly hinders your ability to function normally.

-It’s important to note that the only requirement to become a qualified medical marijuana patient is a doctor’s recommendation.
+It’s important to note that the only requirement to become a qualified medical marijuana cardholder is a doctor’s recommendation.
 You are not required to obtain a MMIC.

-Prop 215 protects all qualified patients to possess, consume, and cultivate marijuana regardless of enrollment in the State’s voluntary identification card program.
+Prop 215 protects all qualified consumers to possess, consume, and cultivate marijuana regardless of enrollment in the State’s voluntary identification card program.

 California does not recognize out-of-state recommendations.